Civitas Resources (CIVI) Stock Sinks As Market Gains: What You Should Know

-Wall Street will be looking for positivity from Civitas Resources as it approaches its next earnings report date.
+Investors will be hoping for strength from Civitas Resources as it approaches its next earnings release.
 In that report, analysts expect Civitas Resources to post earnings of $2.30 per share.
 This would mark a year-over-year decline of 35.39%.
-Our most recent consensus estimate is calling for quarterly revenue of $972.02 million, down 3.56% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $972.02 million, down 3.56% from the prior-year quarter.

-CIVI's full-year Zacks Consensus Estimates are calling for earnings of $9.51 per share and revenue of $3.5 billion.
-These results would represent year-over-year changes of -27.85% and -7.73%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $9.51 per share and revenue of $3.5 billion, which would represent changes of -27.85% and -7.73%, respectively, from the prior year.

 Any recent changes to analyst estimates for Civitas Resources should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.53% higher.
-Civitas Resources is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.53% higher.
+Civitas Resources is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Civitas Resources currently has a Forward P/E ratio of 8.89.
-For comparison, its industry has an average Forward P/E of 9.98, which means Civitas Resources is trading at a discount to the group.
+Looking at its valuation, Civitas Resources is holding a Forward P/E ratio of 8.86.
+This represents a discount compared to its industry's average Forward P/E of 10.02.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 191, putting it in the bottom 25% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 186, which puts it in the bottom 27% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report